lucymhdavies/twitch_exporter/README.md

-# go-experiments
+# Prometheus Exporter for the Twitch.tv API

-Experimenting with Stuff.
-No guarantees that any of this works, or is even useful
+Proof of Concept